edreesw/edreeswahezi.com/src/content/posts/2024-11-22-sonic-adventure-2-battle-thoughts.md

 ---
 [*Updated on February 3rd, 2025*]

 So I wouldn't really call myself a huge Sonic the Hedgehog fan.
 I didn't grow up with the original 2D games (and bounced off them fairly quickly when I eventually tried them), I've never owned a Sega console, and I've never really engaged with the fandom.
-Despite all that, the GameCube release of Sonic Adventure 2 has somehow maintained a place among my favorite games.
-Let's reminisce a bit and talk about it.
+Despite all that the GameCube release of Sonic Adventure 2 has somehow maintained a place among my favorite games, so let's reminisce a bit and talk about it.

 ## First Encounter